-Violation of the requirements of the IPMA or the IPMR;

-- Mixing of wood preservatives in inappropriate locations such as near environmentally sensitive zones; - Failure to use adequate personal protective equipment when required by the product label; - Application of wood preservatives within prohibited zones; - Improper cleanup or reporting of spills; - Application of wood preservatives by uncertified personnel without appropriate supervision; - Improper disposal of unused wood preservatives or containers; - Improper equipment calibration; - Application of wood preservatives under inappropriate or unsafe conditions; - Failure to properly complete and submit daily operating logs or records; or, - Handling, storing, mixing, transporting, or applying wood preservatives in a manner that violates product labels.
+- Violation of the requirements of the IPMA or the IPMR, - Mixing of wood preservatives in inappropriate locations such as near environmentally sensitive zones, - Failure to use adequate personal protective equipment when required by the product label, - Application of wood preservatives within prohibited zones, - Improper cleanup or reporting of spills, - Application of wood preservatives by uncertified personnel without appropriate supervision, - Improper disposal of unused wood preservatives or containers, - Application of wood preservatives under inappropriate or unsafe conditions, - Failure to properly complete and submit daily operating logs or records, - Handling, storing, mixing, transporting, or applying wood preservatives in a manner that violates product labels.

-5.2.5 Posting of Treatment Notices
+5.2.5 Posting of Treatment Notices [IPMR Sec.
+5, 24, 64(4)]